 Brief is the official University of Minnesota staff and faculty weekly news digest, featuring human resource, employee benefit, administrative, legislative, budgetary, event, and other pertinent information.
 Publication is every Wednesday.
 The deadline for submissions is at noon on the Friday before the date of publication.
 Contact the Brief editor.

 Brief relies on the content provider to be the expert in determining the "value" of the submission and its relevance to our primary audience of all faculty and staff; however, the editor retains the final decision on publication.
 Submissions should be regarded as "high-level" information.
 Because of this, Brief prefers having a single individual contributor designated per campus/college/department.
 Generally, this person is your communications professional.
-For the outstate campuses, those individuals are: Elizabeth Tollefson (UMC); Kathleen McQuillan-Hofmann (UMD); Jenna Ray (UMM); and Mamisoa Knutson (UMR).
+For the outstate campuses, those individuals are: Cassandra Morthera Navarrete (UMC); Kathleen McQuillan-Hofmann (UMD); Jenna Ray (UMM); and Mamisoa Knutson (UMR).

 Criteria for inclusion in Brief

 - Submissions should be 70 words or less and include only relevant, factual information.
 Because Brief entries are succinct, events should offer a link.